Savoia-Marchetti S.55: Design and development

-The tail surfaces are supported by substantial booms triangulated to the hull sternposts and on the hull near the wing's rear spar, while smaller frames provide additional bracing, and wires provide the crossbracing.
+The tail surfaces are supported by substantial booms attached to the hull sternposts and the wing's rear spar, while smaller frames provide additional bracing, and wires provide the crossbracing.
 On top of the rectangular horizontal tail are three rudders, with the outer two unbalanced rudders have fixed curved fins, and the inner rudder has an aerodynamic balance area on the leading edge.

-The S.55 is powered by two air-cooled V-12 piston engines in a tandem push-pull pair, mounted in a nacelle over the wing centre section.
-A single radiator in the nose of the nacelle provides cooling for both engines, and the nacelle was neatly streamlined on later examples.
+The S.55 is powered by two air-cooled V-12 piston engines in a tandem push-pull pair, mounted over the wing centre section.
+A single radiator provides cooling for both engines, and the nacelle was neatly streamlined on later examples.
 The nacelle and line of thrust from the engines is inclined upward by 6 to 9 degrees, depending on the version, to improve take-off performance and handling.
 Level flight can be maintained on a single engine.

 Operational history

-During August 1924, The S.55 prototype was first flown in August 1924, and by 1926, had set 14 separate world records for speed, altitude and distance with a payload.
+The S.55 prototype was first flown in August 1924, and by 1926 had set 14 separate world records for speed, altitude and distance with a payload.
 The type's greatest successes, however, were its many flights across the Atlantic.

-The First aerial crossing of the South Atlantic was made in stages in 1922 using three different Fairey IIIs, and a subsequent crossing made by the Dornier Do J Plus Ultra in January 1926 stopped in the Cape Verde Islands.
+The First aerial crossing of the South Atlantic was made in stages in 1922 using three different Fairey IIIs, and a subsequent crossing made by the Dornier Do J Plus Ultra in January 1926 ended in the Cape Verde Islands.
 A year later, the Santa Maria under Francesco de Pinedo completed the first S.55 crossing.
-After flying south to Bolama, then Portuguese Guinea, until being forced down at Cape Verde, however they reached Brazil on 23 February 1927.
+After flying south to Bolama, then to Portuguese Guinea, until it was forced down at Cape Verde: however they reached Brazil on 23 February 1927.
 The aircraft was later traded to Brazil for coffee beans.

 The Brazilian João Ribeiro de Barros and his crew of three made the first non-stop crossing in S.55 Jahú on 24 April 1927.
 Departing from Santiago Island, they crossed the Atlantic and landed at Fernando de Noronha Island, Brazil.